stroucki/BasicComputerGames/README.md

 If I notice that the game could be improved with altered parameters, I will do so, but include comments with the old values.

+## Compiling

+Instructions to compile are given in the source.

 ## Issues

 There is currently no one true way of obtaining random numbers,